OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-06-Precision_Recall_and_all_that.md

 for a given $$x$$ and $$\Lambda$$.
 In addition, there exists distributions $$\rho_p(x)$$ and $$\rho_n(x)$$ that represent the true positive distribution and true negative distributions, respectively, that we are trying to distinguish with our classifier $$g(x,\Lambda)$$.
-With this classifier, we have the following values for the confusion matrix $$C$$
+With this classifier, we have the following values for the confusion matrix $$C$$,

 $$
 T_p(\Lambda) =  N_p \int\limits_{\Lambda}^{\infty}  dx \ \rho_p(x), \\